r-lib/filelock/README.md

 ### Locking Part of a File:

-While this is possible in general, `filelock` does not support it currently.
+While this is possible in general, `filelock` does not suport it currently.
 The main purpose of `filelock` is to lock using special lock files, and locking part of these is not really useful.